2. Numeric vectors#

 compare Section 2.4.3.

-Take a look at the manual page of seq_along and seq_len.
-Determine whether they can easily be done without having seq[2] at hand.
+Take a look at the manual page of seq_along and seq_len and determine whether we can do without them, having seq[3] at hand.

 We can also generate sequences drawn independently from a range of univariate probability distributions.